-(10) All out-of-custody felony defendants shall appear on all Call dates, unless the Presiding Judge directs otherwise.
+(10) Custody defendants are not transported to appear at call except as ordered by the Presiding Judge.
+Out-of-custody felony defendants may appear on all Call dates remotely or through counsel as permitted by the Remote Proceedings PJO, 2201-00006, unless the Presiding Judge directs otherwise.